-The Legal Services Committee governs the arrangements for ICAEW’s regulation of the reserved legal services of probate and oaths administration.
-It is responsible for undertaking ICAEW’s responsibilities as an Approved Regulator and Licensing Authority under the Act for both of these reserved legal activities.
+The Legal Services Committee (LSC) governs the arrangements for ICAEW’s regulation of the reserved legal services of probate and oaths administration.
+It undertakes ICAEW’s responsibilities as an approved regulator and licensing authority under the Legal Services Act 2007 and is overseen by the Legal Services Board (LSB) and ICAEW Board.

 Function of the committee